auroris/City-of-Heroes-Account-Portal/README.md

 # Running the application

 Drag and drop into a subfolder of xampp's htdocs or whatever.
+You will want to navigate to the .\public\index.php file in your web browser.